open-quantum-safe/oqs-demos/mosquitto/README.md

-## Warning

-This integration is currently not supported due to [the end of life of oqs-openssl111](https://github.com/open-quantum-safe/openssl#warning).
-Feel free to vote this back into supported state by visiting [the discussion on the topic](https://github.com/orgs/open-quantum-safe/discussions/1602).

-## Purpose

-This directory contains a Dockerfile that builds [Mosquitto](https://mosquitto.org) with the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows Mosquitto to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.
+This directory contains a Dockerfile that builds [Mosquitto](https://mosquitto.org) using OpenSSL v3 using the [OQS provider](https://github.com/open-quantum-safe/oqs-provider), which allows `Moquitto` to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.

-Work to further experiment with the quantum-safe algorithms using the MQTT protocol is ongoing.
-Questions, comments, corrections, improvements, and other contributions are welcome, e.g., via issues to this project.

-Thanks,

---Chia-Chin Chung

 ## Background